Epeus' epigone

 Paul Graham writes a very perceptive essay on coding.

-Posted by Kevin Marks at 03:16 0 comments Links to this post
+Posted by Kevin Marks at 03:16 No comments:

 Rebuilding Iraq